Nominations now open for Ross M. Lence Awards for Teaching Excellence

 - The award is for undergraduate and/or graduate teaching excellence over a period of years and not for one year's performance alone.

-- Previous winners, members of the selection committee, and deans are ineligible.
+- Previous winners, members of the selection committee, and associate deans are ineligible.

-The Pdf should be named as follows: [NAME DEPARTMENT CATEGORY 2016] (So the PDF for Pablo Picasso from the School of Art for a Visual/Performing Arts teaching award would be named “Picasso Art Visual Performing Arts 2016”)
+The PDF should be named as follows: [LAST NAME DEPARTMENT CATEGORY 2023] (So the PDF for Immanuel Kant from the Philosophy Department for a Humanities teaching award would be named “Kant Philosophy Humanities 2023”).

 The PDF should include six items in this order:

 - Nomination Form with accompanying letter

 - Cover Sheet from the nominee indicating the teaching category.
-This sheet must be signed by the nominee’s Chair or Director.
+The nominee’s Chair or Director must sign the cover sheet.

-- Nominee's current vita.
+- Nominee's current curriculum vita.
 Please submit a short cv, no more than 5 pages.

-- A personal essay on teaching from the nominee (no more than 3 pages), along with any related supporting material (list of courses taught, course syllabuses, any special projects or activities).
+- A personal essay on teaching from the nominee (no more than 3 pages), along with any related supporting material (list of courses taught, course syllabi, any special projects or activities).

 - At least three, but no more than five, letters of recommendation from students, colleagues, alumni — no more than two from any one group.

-- Student and departmental teaching evaluation scores from all sections taught between Fall 2013 and Fall 2015 academic years must be included.
-Tabulate scores on the 2 key questions (overall quality of instructor and overall quality of course) compared to departmental and college means.
-Scores from all sections taught during the 2010-11, 2011-12 and 2012-13 academic years may also be included.
+- Student and departmental teaching evaluation scores from the previous three academic years must be included.
+Tabulate numerical scores on the two key questions (overall quality of course and overall quality of instructor) compared to departmental and college means.
+Scores from sections taught from the previous four academic years may also be included.